appygram/appygram-go/README.md

 ####Getting Appygram Topics

-Appygram Topics are how you route differenet messages to different places.
+Appygram Topics are how you route different messages to different places.

 ```go